fongbrandon1928/ECS150Assignment3/REPORT.md

 ### get_offset_blk

-get_offset_blk calculates which block within the FAT corresponds to a specific offset within a file.
+'get_offset_blk' calculates which block within the FAT corresponds to a specific offset within a file.
 Given a file descriptor (fd) and an offset in bytes from the beginning of the file, it navigates through the file's chain of blocks in the FAT to find the block that contains the byte at the specified offset.
 This